itthinx/affiliates/readme.txt

 * Added a setup notice with links to the page generation and integration sections.
 * Improved the configuration section and replaced the Options menu item with Settings.
 * Direct referrals are now disabled by default.
+* Changed the default cookie timeout to 30 days.

 = 2.7.3 =
 * WordPress 4.1 compatible.